-6.2 Process for incorporation
+6.1 Process for incorporation

-6.2.1 An ITU-T study group or a member of the study group may identify the need to specifically incorporate text (in whole or in part, with or without modification) from another organization within a specific draft ITU-T Recommendation (or another draft ITU-T document).

-6.2.2 Documents submitted to the ITU-T study group by other organizations should conform to the following criteria:
+6.1.1 An ITU-T study group or ITU-T members may identify the need to specifically incorporate text (in whole or in part, with or without modification) from a draft or approved document from another organization within a draft ITU-T Recommendation (or another draft ITU-T document).
+The need to incorporate text may also be identified by the organization itself.
+ITU-T study groups are strongly encouraged to incorporate approved text rather than draft text from other organizations and, whenever possible, to incorporate text without modification.